sg05060/SKKU_TermProject/README.md

 2. Vivado21.2(Simulation, Synthesis, FPGA porting)
 3. Diagrams.net(Block diagram, https://app.diagrams.net/)
 4. Vscode(Verilog code editor)

 # Directory(FINAL_2)
 1. If you need simulation on Vivado, checking directory :SKKU_TERMPROJECT/SIM/
 2. If you want to check some block diagram, checking directory : SKKU_TERMPROJECT/DOC/
 3. If you need to check some discussion, checking Github open/closed issue

+# Increment
+- PE module rebuilding(we use serial, systolic type series module, but PE just need one multiplier and one accumulator for activation)
+- Custom module address control signal rebuilding(weight and feature get from series, if using two counter each domain feature and weight, we can delete much signal)
+- Parameterizing(There are many state in moore machine, we can parameterize it for resource saving)
+- Adder, multiplier modify(We use basic adder-ripple, basic multiplier-adder tree, we can increament these with many algorithm)